 More than the actual enjoyment of food, it’s the anticipation of pleasure that causes most binge eating.
 The next time you binge, ask yourself whether you are enjoying your food, and ask again every five minutes.
 Are you tasting your food or gulping it, so you can move on to something else?

 Use preset serving sizes.
 Focus on your changing feelings during a meal; practice stopping at different feeling states that precede “stuffed.”
 Eat with a friend who can make you aware of these states.

 Don’t Give Up If You Blow it

 Don’t berate yourself when you make a mistake.
 If yelling at yourself were effective, wouldn’t you be perfect by now?
-Restart your diet and forget the past.
+Restart your healthy eating plan and forget the past.